From Eric Roche to John Denver and now it's time for Stevie Wonder!!!

 [Intro - Bars 1-4] The drums play an unaccompanied four-bar intro.

-[Unison Riff - Bars 21-24] This pentatonic riff has some tricky transitions, so the tab has some suggested fingerings to make life easier.
-All the notes are picked, so start slowly and work up to tempo.
+This pentatonic riff has some tricky transitions, so the tab has some

 [Chorus 2 - Bars 33-40] The skank rhythm playing gives way to the unison melody every four bars.
 The melody is the same as in Chorus 1.